 - Virtual NCP Issue: Nutrition Support and Implications for COVID-19

-- NEW!
-Phase angle and overhydration are associated with post-extubating dysphagia in patients with COVID-19 discharged from the ICU First Published: NCP, 7 October 2021
+- Phase angle and overhydration are associated with post-extubating dysphagia in patients with COVID-19 discharged from the ICU First Published: NCP, 7 October 2021

-- NEW!
-Barriers to Nutritional Therapy in the Critically Ill Patient with COVID-19 Disease First Published: JPEN, 5 September 2021
+- Barriers to Nutritional Therapy in the Critically Ill Patient with COVID-19 Disease First Published: JPEN, 5 September 2021

 - Physical recovery of COVID-19 pneumosepsis intensive care survivors compared with non-COVID pneumosepsis intensive care survivors during post–intensive care hospitalization: The RECOVID retrospective cohort study First Published: JPEN, 3 August 2021

 - Low phase angle is associated with 60-day mortality in critically ill patients with COVID-19 First Published: JPEN, 22 July 2021